cazacov/CarND-Capstone/README.md

 ## Smooth Acceleration Profile

-In reallity the car will decelerate in order to stop, starting with initial velocity v0.
-To make calculations simplier, it's convenient to reverse the time and think car is accelerating from initial v = 0 to final v = v0 in T seconds.
+In reallity the car will decelerate in order to stop, changing its velocity from v0 to 0.
+To make calculations simplier, it's convenient to reverse the time axis and think of car as accelerating from initial v = 0 to final v = v0 in T seconds.

 Simple waypoint velocity calculation algorithm proposed at Udacity project walkthrough is easy to implement, but it has one drawback: the car starts to brake abruptly causing high jerk that is not comfortable for passengers:

 ![Constant acceleration](https://github.com/cazacov/CarND-Capstone/blob/master/imgs/constant_acceleration.png?raw=true)

-To reduce maximum jerk I decided to take as acceleration function a part of sine wave that has max slope of 1.
+To reduce maximum jerk I decided to take al half of sine wave as acceleration function.
+Jerk is the first derivative of acceleration and has maximum value of 1 for the sine curve.

 ![Sine wave](https://github.com/cazacov/CarND-Capstone/blob/master/imgs/sine_profile.png?raw=true)

 In case of smooth deceleration profile the velocity at the end of braking distance is close to 0 with slope also close to 0 and that makes the PID controller unstable.
 The calculated velocity tends to oscilate around 0 sometimes getting small negative values.
 In simulator that means the car stops before the stopline, waits a little and then again moves couple of centimeters forward before stopping completely.
 Well, when I just got my driving license it was probably the way I was driving, but we want the smart car be better than a newbie human.

-To make velocity curve more PID-friendly I decided to take only the middle 80% of it, cutting 10% on both sides.
+To make velocity curve more PID-friendly I decided to take only the middle part it, cutting about 10% on both sides.
 After calculating derivatives and antiderivatives I got the following formulae:

 ![Math](https://github.com/cazacov/CarND-Capstone/blob/master/imgs/acceleration_profile_math.png?raw=true)